linkerd/linkerd/docs/config.md

 * *thriftMethodInDst* -- if `true`, thrift method names are appended to destinations.

 #### Mux (experimental)

 The default _port_ is 4141.

-## Configuring service discovery and naming
+## Service discovery and naming

-linkerd currently supports file-based, ZooKeeper, and Consul service discovery mechanisms.
-(An upcoming release will add support for etcd.)

-Service discovery access is controlled by linkerd's routing configuration.
-This gives linkerd the ability to access multiple service discovery mechanisms and to express precedence and failover logic between them.
-See [Routing](#routing) for more.
+linkerd supports a variety of common service discovery backends, including ZooKeeper and Consul. linkerd provides abstractions on top of service discovery lookups that allow the use of arbitrary numbers of service discovery backends, and for precedence and failover rules to be expressed between them.
+This logic is governed by the [routing](#routing) configuration.

-Naming and service discovery are configured via the `namers` section of the configuration file. `namers` is an array of objects, consisting of the following parameters:
+Naming and service discovery are configured via the `namers` section of the configuration file.
+In this file, `namers` is an array of objects, consisting of the following parameters:

 * *kind* -- One of the supported namer plugins, by fully-qualified class name.
   Current plugins include: